 “The messaging application WhatsApp is now a vital part of Sheersat’s work, boosting his income from around Rs 300 per day to Rs 1,000.
 He is able to support his wife and three children better.”

 “Bangalore restaurant, Wok n Tava, was doing moderate business before its manager, Subhen, thought of starting a WhatsApp group of regular customers.
-He sent messages about discounts and offers on the group in the little English he could manage.
-Since then, Wok n Tava gets more enquiries and orders in a single day than their earlier weekly average.”
+He sent messages about discounts and offers to the group in the little English he could manage.
+Since then, Wok n Tava gets more inquiries and orders in a single day than their earlier weekly average.”

 This shows that there is a genuine set of companies or people eager to use Whatsapp from a B2C perspective.

-Whatsapp wasn’t a side project Facebook started which all of a sudden grew big nor was it got for free.
+Whatsapp wasn’t a side project Facebook started that all of a sudden grew big, nor was it got for free.
 Facebook paid a whopping $19 billion for Whatsapp.
-By comparison, Nokia’s phone division which has had such a long history, has thousands of people working for it was sold for less than half of Whatsapp’s price to Microsoft.
+By comparison, Nokia’s phone division which has had such a long history and has thousands of people working for it was sold for less than half of Whatsapp’s price to Microsoft.

-Now that Facebook or rather Jan Koum promised that Whatsapp will not have ads, making Whatsapp a platform would be the best way to monetize it.
-Tencent’s WeChat for example has an ARPU of $7 and the company has built most of it by being a platform.
-WeChat only dabbled in advertisments sometime earlier this year, a good amount of money has been made solely by being a platform which Whatsapp can be as well.
+Now that Facebook, or rather Jan Koum, promised that Whatsapp will not have ads, making Whatsapp a platform would be the best way to monetize it.
+Tencent’s WeChat, for example, has an ARPU of $7, and the company has built most of it by being a platform.
+WeChat only dabbled in advertisements sometime earlier this year; a good amount of money has been made solely by being a platform that Whatsapp can be as well.

 We are not expecting Whatsapp to be WeChat overnight, but there are things Whatsapp can add to become more useful to the end user.
 For example, providing tools that would allow Ola or Uber to get bookings directly from Whatsapp or helping operators serve information about balance to customers or helping IRCTC to show PNR status or startups such as Grofers being able to receive orders directly or E-Commerce companies delivering order updates through Whatsapp and so on.

-The potential Whatsapp has (specially in India) is enormous and Facebook just needs to dedicate some of its engineering talent to make Whatsapp a central tool in our lives.
-Yes, there are other issues like Net Neutrality, monopoly and lack of competition to look at, but that’s for an other article altogether.
+The potential Whatsapp has (especially in India) is enormous, and Facebook just needs to dedicate some of its engineering talents to make Whatsapp a central tool in our lives.
+Yes, there are other issues like Net Neutrality, monopoly, and lack of competition to look at, but that’s for another article altogether.